 - You don’t pay for your solicitor’s work while they process your claim.

-- If the claim does not work out, you are not liable for any solicitor’s fees at all.
+- If the claim does not work out, you don’t have to pay your solicitor for their work.

 - Send details of your claim through our enquiry page to let us know why you’d like to proceed.